Career Corner: 3 Quick Steps to Stop You From Being a Pushover at Work - NewsBreak

 Maybe you dread saying no because then you feel like you need to launch into some overly personal justification for doing so.
 You don’t owe anyone an in-depth explanation, though.

-You can respectfully keep it simple and avoid being a pushover by just saying you already have other commitments for whatever day they are asking about and leave it at that.
+You can respectfully keep it simple and just say you already have other commitments for whatever day they are asking about and leave it at that.

 You Don’t Have to Say Yes Unconditionally